jamessergeant/MMDAEforControl/README.md

 ### Training

 #### Unsupervised Learning (RBMs)
-1. Obtain the datasets from http://bit.ly/MMDAEdata (521.14 Mb) and place in Datasets folder.
+1. Obtain the [datasets](http://bit.ly/MMDAEdata "MMDAE datasets") (521.14 Mb) and place in Datasets folder.
 2. From the command line, run `python trainRBMs.py`.
 Note this may take some time to complete.
 3. The trained RBMs will be available in the RBMs folder and can be assessed with a variety of PyLearn2 tools.

 #### Fine-Tune Training (Deep Autoencoders)
-1. Obtain the datasets from http://bit.ly/MMDAEdata (521.14 Mb) and place in Datasets folder.
+1. Obtain the [datasets](http://bit.ly/MMDAEdata "MMDAE datasets") (521.14 Mb) and place in Datasets folder.
 2. From the command line, run `python trainDAEs.py`.
 3. The trained DAEs will be available in the DAEs folder and can be assessed with a variety of PyLearn2 tools.